Lumavate-Team/documentation/MICROSERVICES.rst

 Microservices
 -------------

+Microservices are container-based applications hosted inside a Docker container.

+Microservices provided additional behind-the-scenes functions within :ref:`experiences <experiences>`.
+However, microservices rarely have their own UI.
+Instead, they add UI functionality to :ref:`widgets<widgets>` through the use of :ref:`component-sets<component-sets>`.

-Microservices are container-based applications used within :ref:`experiences <experiences>`.
-A microservice is intended to be a behind-the-scenes addition to an experience, providing additional logic and/or data access to an experience.
+Microservices cannot be used to create a unique experience without the addition of a widget.
+They, instead, assist widgets by adding additional logic and/or data access to an experience.

+Microservices should be used when an application:
+ * Delivers access to an external API
+ * Provides authentication or authorization to a widget
+ * Uses or provides access to a database

+.. _Accepted File Typesm:

+Accepted File Types
+^^^^^^^^^^^^^^^^^^^

+Microservices need to be either a **gzip** or **tar** file in order to be upload to the Lumavate platform.

+For more information about uploading tools to the platform, consult :ref:`Uploading A Tool`.

 .. _API Endpoints M: